Faculty Members

 Panagiotis Konstantinou

-Panagiotis Konstantinou is Assistant Professor of International Macroeconomics at the Athens University of Economics and Business (AUEB).
+Panagiotis Konstantinou is Associate Professor of International Macroeconomics at the Athens University of Economics and Business (AUEB).
 He holds a BA in Economics from the University of Athens and a MA and a Ph.D. in Economics from the European University Institute, Florence, Italy.
 Before joining AUEB, he was member of staff at the University of Macedonia, Thessaloniki, Greece and Brunel University, London, UK.
 He has also been a visiting scholar at the European Central Bank (ECB) and the International Monetary Fund (IMF).
 His research focuses on issues in international economics and finance, with emphasis in quantitative applications.
 Recent funding for his research come from John Latsis Foundation and the Research Center of AUEB.
 His publications appear in top tier journals, such as: American Economic Review, Journal of Applied Econometrics, Economics Letters and Review of International Economics.

 Theodore Krintas